ABI-Software/ABIBook/tutorials/embc13/scenario1/opencor.rst

 Push back to the repository
 ---------------------------

 Having added content and performed some modifications, it is time to :term:`push` the changes back to the model repository, achieved in TortoiseHG with the synchronization action.
-First select :menuselection:`TortoiseHG --> Synchronize` from the context menu for your workspace folder.
+First, select :menuselection:`TortoiseHG --> Synchronize` from the context menu for your workspace folder.

 .. figure:: images/synchronize-1.png
    :align: center
    :width: 80%

 This will bring up the :guilabel:`TortoiseHG Sync` dialog.
 In this dialog, you will see that by default you will be synchronizing with the workspace on the teaching repository from which you originally created this clone.
 This is usually what you want to do, but it is possible to synchronize with other Mercurial repositories.
-In this case we want to :term:`push` the changes we have made to the model repository, so choose the corresponding action from the toolbar (highlighted below).
+In this case, we want to :term:`push` the changes we have made to the model repository, so choose the corresponding action from the toolbar (highlighted below).

 .. figure:: images/synchronize-2.png
    :align: center
    :width: 80%

-Once you choose the push action, you will be asked to confirm that you want to push to your remote repository and then asked for your username and password (these are the credentials you created when registering for an account in the model repository).
+Once you choose the *push* action, you will be asked to confirm that you want to push to your remote repository and then asked for your username and password (these are the credentials you created when registering for an account in the model repository).
 You will then see a listing of the transaction as your changes are pushed to the repository and a message stating the push has completed.

 **Command line equivalent** ::